dotnet/csharplang/proposals/low-level-struct-improvements.md

 =====

 ## Summary
-This proposal is an aggregation of several different proposals for `struct` performance improvements: ref fields and attributes to override lifetime defaults.
-The goal being a design which takes into account the various proposals to create a single overarching feature set for `struct` improvements.
+This proposal is an aggregation of several different proposals for `struct` performance improvements: `ref` fields and the ability to override lifetime defaults.
+The goal being a design which takes into account the various proposals to create a single overarching feature set for low level `struct` improvements.

 ## Motivation
-features to the language: `ref` returns, `ref struct`, function pointers, etc. ...
+Earlier versions of C# added a number of low level performance features to the language: `ref` returns, `ref struct`, function pointers, etc. ...
 These enabled .NET developers to create write highly performant code while continuing to leverage the C# language rules for type and memory safety.
 It also allowed the creation of fundamental performance types in the .NET libraries like `Span<T>`.

 As these features have gained traction in the .NET ecosystem developers, both internal and external, have been providing us with information on remaining friction points in the ecosystem.
 Places where they still need to drop to `unsafe` code to get their work, or require the runtime to special case types like `Span<T>`.

 Today `Span<T>` is accomplished by using the `internal` type `ByReferenec<T>` which the runtime effectively treats as a `ref` field.
-This means though that only the runtime repository can take full advantage of `ref` field like behavior and all uses of it require manual verification of safety.
+This provides the benefit of `ref` fields but with the downside that the language provides no safety verification for it, as it does for other uses of `ref`.
+Further only dotnet/runtime can use this type as it's `internal`, so 3rd parties can not design their own primitives based on `ref` fields.
 Part of the [motivation for this work](https://github.com/dotnet/runtime/issues/32060) is to remove `ByReference<T>` and use proper `ref` fields in all code bases.

-This proposal aims to address many of these concerns by building on top of our existing low level features.
+This proposal plans to address these issues by building on top of our existing low level features.
 Specifically it aims to:

 - Allow `ref struct` types to declare `ref` fields.
 - Allow the runtime to fully define `Span<T>` using the C# type system and remove special case type like `ByReference<T>`